reflex-frp/reflex-examples/README.md

 An example on how to use websocket-api.

 ### Simple Websocket Chat

+Simple websocket chats come with two flavours.

+#### Simple ws chat 1

 This uses backend-ws-chat and ws-chat.
 This is a modification of websocket echo example and the example at [websockets](https://github.com/jaspervdj/websockets) library.

 How to use:
-- start then ws-serber (backendwschat somewhere in the dist-newstyle-dir)
+- start then ws-server (backendwschat somewhere in the dist-newstyle-dir)
 - start frontend (webkit2gtk version works, that is, wschat somewhere in dist-newstyle dir)

-TODO: extend a bit to show how to apply common-lib.
+#### Simple ws chat 2

+This extends the first example and show the common (common-ws-chat2) lib in action.
+In addition to that, the focus is set into the input fields.

+Remember to try the webkit2gtk version of the chat at the same time with js-version.
+Server, chat and common lib names end with "2".

 ### Xhr Blob